chevere/docs/packages/workflow.md

 The Workflow package provides tooling for defining an execution procedure based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
 Its purpose is to abstract logic instructions as units of interconnected independent jobs.

-👏 With this package you can design a workflow procedure in a similar fashion to GitHub Actions.

 ::: tip 💡 Workflow introduction
  Read [Workflow for PHP](https://rodolfoberrios.com/2022/04/09/workflow-php/) at Rodolfo's blog for a compressive introduction to this package.
 :::